cp2004/Octoprint-Upgrade-To-Py3/README.md

   - Command to start (`sudo service octoprint start`)

 You may also be asked to provide the `sudo` password so the script can install `python3-dev`, a package required to install some plugins.
 (If your machine is not running passwordless sudo)

+## Command line options
+There are two command line options available, which you can use.
+Both optional :-
+1. `-f` or `--force`: Forces through any 'confirmations' where you would have to press enter to continue.
+Note that you may still need to enter your config or sudo password.
+2. `-c` or `--custom`: Force use of custom input, as would be standard on non-OctoPi installs.
+Useful if you have multiple installs, but started on OctoPi.

 ## Returning to the old install
 The script saves your old environment at path/to/env.bak and you can use the other script in this repo, [go_back.py](https://github.com/cp2004/Octoprint-Upgrade-To-Py3/blob/master/go_back.py) to return to the old install.
 Particularly useful if the install fails or some plugins are not Python 3 compatible